danielkrainas/sake/README.md

 ### Overview

-The engine connects to a messaging service (currently nats-streaming only) and listens to workflow trigger topics to then begin a transaction.
-The transaction will either complete all requests in its workflow successfully or a subset of requests and their compensating requests will be executed.
+The engine connects to a messaging service (currently nats-streaming only) and listens to recipe trigger topics to then begin a transaction.
+The transaction will either complete all requests in the recipe successfully or a subset of requests and their compensating requests will be executed.

 ## Installation